Metals We Etch

 Fotofab can produce your part from sheets of metal ranging in thickness from 0.0005 inches (0.013 mm) up to .090 inches (2.286 mm).
 Metal thickness tolerance often varies with the metal thickness; generally, the thicker the metal, the larger the thickness tolerance associated with it.

-Fotofab stocks a wide selection of metals with various tempers and thicknesses.
-It is likely that we can meet your metal requirements from our stock.
+We stock a wide selection of metals with various tempers and thicknesses so that we can meet your metal requirements.
 Our formal Lot Control Program allows us to trace each of your parts back to its certified metal source.

 From etching aluminum to zirconium, Fotofab has the tools to get the job done.
 Contact us today